fancy-flashcard/chatbot/README.md

 echo "[]" > messages.json
 ```

-5. open http://localhost:3010 and start chatting with your bot
+5. open http://localhost:3010 or https://fancy-flashcard.github.io/chatbot/ and start chatting with your bot